 #What is Etsy?

-Etsy has the headquarter in Brooklyn, and this is where it carries out daily operations.
-The unique niche that Etsy occupies makes it the number one platform for art items and collectibles in the world.
+Etsy has the headquarter in Brooklyn, and this is where it carries through daily operations.
+The niche that Etsy occupies makes it the number one marketplace platform for art products and collectibles in the world.

-#How to Sell on Etsy.
+#How to Sell on Etsy Successfully.

 1. Go to Etsy.com to Get Started.

-Visit the Etsy homepage, click the Sell on Etsy link, then click Open your Etsy Shop.
+You can start now by visiting the Etsy homepage, click the Sell on Etsy link, then click Open your Etsy Shop.

-2. Select a Shop Name.
+2. Select a Etsy Shop Name.

-3. Customize Your Shop Settings.
+3. Customize Your Etsy Shop Settings.

 4. Select Your Payment Method.